Dr. Deena Hinshaw to update Alberta with latest on COVID-19 pandemic | CBC News

 Dr. Deena Hinshaw to update Alberta with latest on COVID-19 pandemic

+During that time period, the count dipped below 400 only once, on Oct.
+23.

+The next day, the province set a record with 572 new cases.

-Dr. Deena Hinshaw, the province's chief medical officer of heath, is expected to detail the case totals for Friday, Saturday and Sunday at a news conference scheduled to begin at 3:30 pm.
-MT.
+Dr. Deena Hinshaw, Alberta's chief medical officer of health, will provide her latest update Thursday at a news conference scheduled to begin at 3:30 p.m.

 You can watch it here live.